Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette Performance Insights

-- The Golden Eagles' +335 scoring differential (outscoring opponents by 9.6 points per game) is a result of scoring 79.9 points per game (19th in college basketball) while giving up 70.3 per contest (185th in college basketball).
+- The Golden Eagles average 79.9 points per game (19th in college basketball) while giving up 70.3 per outing (185th in college basketball).
+They have a +335 scoring differential overall and outscore opponents by 9.6 points per game.

-- The Golden Eagles' 102.2 points per 100 possessions on offense rank 11th in college basketball, and the 89.9 points they allow per 100 possessions rank 128th in college basketball.
+- Marquette records 28.4 rebounds per game (333rd in college basketball) while allowing 32.5 per outing to its opponents.
+It is outrebounded by 4.1 boards per game.

-- Marquette has committed 4.3 fewer turnovers per game than its opponents, averaging 10.4 (40th in college basketball action) while forcing 14.7 (32nd in college basketball).
+- Marquette has committed 4.3 fewer turnovers per game than its opponents, averaging 10.4 (40th in college basketball play) while forcing 14.7 (32nd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.